Overview

 There is a difference between an experienced runner and someone who isn’t.
 If your body is accustomed to running, it will be easier for you during pregnancy than for someone new to running.

 A study looked at women who were long-distance runners before becoming pregnant.
 On average, the participants reduced the intensity of their running during their pregnancy, including cutting their intensity by half.
-This shows that even competitive runners understand that their running practice may need to slow down a bit to accommodate all of the changes that happen to your body when you are pregnant.
+This shows that even competitive runners understand that their running practice may need to slow down a bit to accommodate all the changes that happen to your body when you are pregnant.
 Even with decreasing the intensity, they did maintain running while pregnant.
-Of all women in this study, 3.9% sustained an injury during their pregnancy.
+Of all women in this study, 3.9% sustained an injury during pregnancy.
 These were competitive long-distance runners, not people going for a casual jog around their neighborhood.
 Injury is always a risk with running, and you are more prone to injury during pregnancy due to the effects of relaxin.

 Swimming